ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 to choose minimum batch sizes.

 The PPM parameters also specify the maximum number of times a report can be used.
-Some protocols, such as Hits, require reports to be used in multiple batches spanning multiple collect requests.
+Some protocols, such as Pooplar [BBCGGI21], require reports to be used in multiple batches spanning multiple collect requests.

 ## Differential privacy {#dp}